Direct Educator Support

 • Wabanaki Studies Workshops

-These Spring 2024 in-person workshops are facilitated by Brianne Lolar, a Panawahpskek citizen and Wabanaki Studies specialist for the Maine Department of Education.
+These in-person workshops are facilitated by Brianne Lolar, a Panawahpskek citizen and Wabanaki Studies specialist for the Maine Department of Education.
 You’ll get hands on with current resources available and support one another with this work.
 This material represents a continuing collaborative effort between the Wabanaki nations, Indigenous and non-Indigenous educators, districts, and other organizations.

 The Maine Climate Education Hub offers free resources to teach about climate change.